wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 Let's listen for a keyup  or keydown event and check if the user had hit enter when its' focused.

-G down to our event lisetners and take all the images, and loop over them again.
+G down to our event listeners and take all the images, and loop over them again.

 Note: you could do it in the same loop but for sanities sake, let's keep them separate.